 Data quality means implementing the right processes and tools to achieve insights quickly while ensuring information is trustworthy and usable.
 How you define quality depends on how the data will be used.
 Thomas C. Redman mentions in Data Driven that high-quality data is “fit for [its] intended uses in operations, decision making and planning.”

 - What are the intended purposes for the data?

 - What process do you have to identify and document those purposes and use cases?

 - How do you ensure flexibility, as use cases shift and change depending on the needs of the business?

 Put data quality under your data governance umbrella

-Data governance provides the principles, policies, business workflows, and technology solutions to ensure your data work accelerates access and insights while also ensuring safety.
+Agile data governance provides the principles, policies, business workflows, and technology solutions to ensure your data work accelerates access and insights while also ensuring safety.
 Data quality is a key pillar for governance because unless you can trust the data and quickly and easily put it to work, you cannot achieve democratization, self-service, risk mitigation, and compliance.